mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-09"></a>
 [Back to top](#top)
 ## TX-09 -- Rep. Al Green (D)
+### Committees
+Al Green is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016